 Expanded and renovated in 2005, the 16,000 square foot building has two reading areas for adults, one for young adults and one for children.
 The entry lobby has a café area where patrons can enjoy refreshments while using the wireless Internet access.

 There is a large meeting space, The Akhoury Room, and a small quiet study room.
 The Akhoury Room seats 75 people and can be divided for smaller groups.
 The New Jersey Room seats 10 and is suitable for small group meetings or quiet study.
 These rooms are for the use of non-profit groups whose membership is predominately Florham Park residents.

 When these rooms are not being used for library programs, they may be reserved for use by community groups with a Florham Park resident sponsor.
 Groups may apply to reserve rooms under the meeting room policies established by the Library Board.

 Library Board of Trustees

 The Library Board of Trustees is the governing and policy making body of the Library.
 The Board is responsible for the use of the building and property, for personnel policies and hiring of staff, and for preparation and control of the budget.
-The Board consists of the Mayor and the Superintendent of Schools or their alternates plus five members who are appointed by the Mayor to five-year terms:
+The Board consists of the Mayor and the Superintendent of Schools or their alternates plus six members who are appointed by the Mayor to five-year terms:

 |Library Board of Trustees||Term expires|